- Remove tax-free cash from your house with Equity release joint ownership

 - 55% lump sum lifetime mortgages Old Mutual Wealth

-- 40% loan to value lump sum lifetime mortgages Stepchange
+- 40% loan-to-value lump sum lifetime mortgages Stepchange

-- 30% loan to value monthly payment lifetime mortgage Bank of China UK
+- 30% loan-to-value, monthly payment lifetime mortgage Bank of China UK

-- 35% loan to value home reversion plans LV equity release
+- 35% loan-to-value home reversion plans LV equity release

-- 60% loan to value lump sum lifetime mortgages Norton Finance
+- 60% loan-to-value lump sum lifetime mortgages Norton Finance

 The more elderly you are and the unhealthier you are the more money you can release.